Equivariant geometry of odd-dimensional complete intersections of two quadrics: Lagrangian interpretation in dimension three

 is given by

-\end{prop} \begin{proof} The class $\theta$ on $J(C)=F_1(X)$ may be realized as the locus $W_{\ell}\subset F_1(X)$ of lines incident to a fixed line $\ell\subset X$, which sweeps out a divisor on $X$.
+\end{prop} \begin{proof} For the purpose of this computation, we may ignore $G$-actions or work over an algebraically closed field.
+The class $\theta$ on $J(C)=F_1(X)$ may be realized as the locus $W_{\ell}\subset F_1(X)$ of lines incident to a fixed line $\ell\subset X$, which sweeps out a divisor on $X$.
 This divisor is the exceptional divisor of the projection

 the center of the inverse map is a quintic space curve $C$ of genus two so the exceptional locus has degree $20$.
 This yields the first equation.